 To get the snowshoes, I would recommend heading over to the Mountain Sports Center at Camp Richardson.
-It is the adventure store across the street from the historic hotel and it rents bikes in the summer and snowshoes/cross country skis in the winter.
+It is the adventure store across the street from the historic hotel, and it rents bikes in the summer and snowshoes/cross country skis in the winter.
 I signed the waiver and got sized for my shoes fast, then they gave me a map and told me how to get to the trailhead for Fallen Leaf Lake.

 Fallen Leaf Lake

-After driving about 7 minutes from the store, we reached the trailhead with enough parking for about four cars on the side of the road.
+After driving about 7 minutes from the store, we reached the trailhead with enough parking for approximately four cars on the side of the road.
 Luckily this area is not that popular during the winter, so it was easy to grab a spot and head out on the trail.

-I will say that it is not very easy to follow in the winter, especially if you are breaking the trail like we did.
+I will say that it is not very easy to follow in the winter, especially if you are breaking the trail as we did.
 Be sure to note which direction the lake is on the map and keep your eyes peeled for the trail markers.

 The lake itself is only about a half-mile from the parking area though, so it is close.
-You pretty much walk in a quarter mile and then there is a sloping hill that leads up.
+You pretty much walk in a quarter-mile, and then there is a sloping hill that leads up.

-We got off trail on the way there but headed towards the lake and found the trail again eventually.
+We got off trail on the way there but headed towards the lake and found the path again eventually.
 If you are nervous about route finding, you may want to stay away from this one or make sure to ask questions at the sports store.
 After climbing the small hill, you will get your first glimpse of the lake.
 I was shocked by how smooth the water was.

-We took the trail that headed down to the beach and were at that waters edge in no time.
+We took the trail that headed down to the beach and were at that water’s edge in no time.
 I spent a good 20 minutes here as the views were one of the best I have seen in the California winter.
 Here are a few photos.